 - Remove any leaves that turn brown during the growing season and all brown leaves in the fall.
 This will keep insects from overwintering in the dead foliage.

 - Every three or four years, it is best to dig and divide the plants in late summer.
 For more information on dividing irises, read this post.

 - Some varieties have the ability to bloom again in the summer or fall.

-- Rebloom is not guaranteed, it is often affected by weather conditions.
+- Rebloom is not guaranteed and it is often affected by weather conditions.

 While it is best to plant irises July through September, they can be planted any time as long as you can dig a proper hole.
 (Don’t try planting them in frozen ground.)